vertica/spark-connector/functional-tests/README.md

 cd spark-connector/functional-tests
 ```

 Use `sbt` to start the sbt server from the command line.
 Enter `run` to execute the default test suites.
+This will run the tests on a local Spark cluster.
 You can specify arguments to modify you test run.
 For more details, use `run -h`.

 As an example, to include large data tests into the run, use `run -l`.
 Using `run -s ComplexTypeTests` will only execute ComplexTypeTests.